 “With its resounding vote for a ceasefire, the UN general assembly gave a powerful signal that the horrors in Gaza cannot be tolerated any longer.
 Momentum is rapidly building, and those who fail to join the call for a ceasefire are looking increasingly isolated.

 Yesterday’s vote was a small moment of hope for Gaza’s 2.3 million citizens who, after facing more than two months of near-constant bombardment, feel the world has largely abandoned them.
 With hundreds more lives being lost each day, we must keep the pressure up and keep demanding an immediate and permanent ceasefire.
 It is the only way to stop more lives being lost and allow humanitarian aid to reach those who desperately need it.”

 For media requests, please email Christal.James@actionaid.org or call 704 665 9743.

 Spokespeople are available:

 - Niranjali Amerasinghe, Executive Director of ActionAid USA

 - Riham Jafari, Coordinator of Advocacy and Communication for ActionAid Palestine

-ActionAid is a global federation that works with more than 15 million people living in more than 40 of the world’s poorest countries.
-We want to see a just, just, and sustainable world in which everyone enjoys the right to a dignified life and freedom from poverty and oppression.
-We work for social justice and gender equality, and poverty eradication.
+ActionAid is a global federation working with more than 15 million people living in more than 40 of the world’s poorest countries.
+We want to see a just, fair, and sustainable world in which everybody enjoys the right to a life of dignity and freedom from poverty and oppression.
+We work to achieve social justice and gender equality and to eradicate poverty.